galanodel2010/ee462/Project_2/README.md

 2. Select a commercially available transistor (with anti-parallel diodes) and explain your reasoning.
 Use simulation outputs to prove your statement.
 (You can start your search from [Semikron](https://www.semikron.com/products/product-classes/igbt-modules.html), [ABB](http://new.abb.com/semiconductors) catalogues)

 3. Select rectifier diodes.
-(You can start your search from [Semikron](https://www.semikron.com/products/product-classes/igbt-modules.html), [ABB](http://new.abb.com/semiconductors) catalogues)
+(You can start your search from [Semikron](https://www.semikron.com/products/product-classes/igbt-modules.html), [ABB](http://new.abb.com/semiconductors) catalogs)

 Comments are the most important section of your project report.
 Please explain both your models and results as detailed as possible.
 This part does not need to be a separate part, but the comments can be included after each analysis part.
 Please refer to [evaluation sheet](https://github.com/odtu/ee462/blob/master/Project_1/evaluation.md) for details.